Alzheimer's: Drugs help manage symptoms

-Alzheimer's still has no cure, but two different types of drugs can help manage symptoms of the disease.By Mayo Clinic Staff
+Alzheimer's still has no cure, but two types of drugs can help manage symptoms of the disease.By Mayo Clinic Staff

-Alzheimer's drugs offer one strategy to help manage memory loss, thinking and reasoning problems, and day-to-day function.
-Unfortunately, Alzheimer's drugs don't cure the disease or stop its progression.
-Over time, their effects wear off.
+Alzheimer's drugs might be one strategy to help slow or manage memory loss, thinking and reasoning problems, and day-to-day function.
+While Alzheimer's drugs don't cure the disease, they can improve quality of life and help prolong independence.

 Role of current Alzheimer's drugs